alumik/alumik.github.io/source/_posts/2022/110-Switch-Boot-Target-to-Text-or-GUI-in-Systemd-Linux.md

 Want to revert change boot to GUI instead of console/text mode?
 Try:

 1. Open the Linux terminal application.
-2. Again, for remote Linux servers, use the ssh command.
+2. Again, for remote Linux servers, use the SSH command.
 3. Find which target unit is used by default:

     ```